SkorchedEU/GTNH-Guide-Pack/ContributionGuide.md

 ````

 ## Learning the Tags
-In order to make GuideNH as powerful as it is, there are lots of custom tags that can be invoked within the markdown file to give some powerful effects.
-The full list of tags and how to use them can be found in the wiki, but [this page](https://github.com/GTNewHorizons/GuideNH/blob/master/wiki/Tags-Reference.md) is a really helpful reference to start with!
+In order to make GuideNH as powerful as it is, there are many custom tags that can be invoked within markdown to give some powerful effects.
+The full list of tags and how to use them can be found in the wiki, but [the Tags Reference](https://github.com/GTNewHorizons/GuideNH/blob/master/wiki/Tags-Reference.md) highlights some of the most important ones to know about.

 # Contributing to Guide Content
 Also see the [GTNH Contribution Guide for Beginners](https://wiki.gtnewhorizons.com/wiki/GTNH_Contribution_Guide_for_Beginners) for a more generic guide to contributing.